equinix/terraform-equinix-fabric/examples/service-token-metal-2-fabric-aws-connection/README.md

-# Equinix Metal to Fabric AWS Service Profile Connection
+# Fabric Service Token - Equinix Metal to Fabric AWS Service Profile Connection

 This example shows how to leverage the [Fabric Service Token Connection Module](../../modules/service-token-connection/README.md) to create a Fabric Connection from Equinix Metal to Fabric AWS Service Profile.